Smoked Pulled Pork Shoulder Recipe on a Kamado Joe Grill

 - Set your kamado grill up for low and slow cooking with a water pan, pre-heated to 225°F, with the cooking grid on top.
 Set 4 large wood chunks to soak.
 In a water pan, add any aromatics or herbs you prefer, then pour in apple cider and apple cider vinegar.
 Fill the water pan 3/4 full, the rest of the way with water.

 - Place pork shoulder inside of kamado, directly on the cooking grids, fat side down.

 - Cook the shoulder until it reaches an internal temperature of 155 to 160°F. Remove from the kamado, double wrap with foil and set it back in the kamado (still 225°F), continuing to cook low and slow until the internal temperature reads 195°F.

 - Remove from the kamado and allow the shoulder to rest for 30 to 45 minutes.
-Pull into shreds; using two forks or one of the grilling accessories made for shredding large cuts of meat (they look like claws).
+Pull into shreds; using two forks or pork claw grilling accessories made for shredding large cuts of meat.

 - Serve with a side of your favorite BBQ sauce, with or without buns, and some crunchy vinegar coleslaw which goes really well with it too.
 ENJOY!